krzys-h/soviet-error/README.md

 Example:

-`python synthesize.py USSR "An error occured and the world is on fire"  | festival --pipe`
+`echo "An error occured and the world is on fire" | python synthesize.py USSR | festival --pipe`